City of Wilmington- A Guide to Natural Gas and Electric Aggregation Programs

 Is it a fixed rate?

-Yes.
-One of the benefits of the current aggregation programs is the price you pay will not increase through the life of the contracts.
+Not at first but starting in April.
+One of the benefits of the current aggregation programs is the price you pay will not increase through the life of the fixed period.

 When do aggregation contracts end?

 Electric — Energy Harbor

 What happens when the contract ends?
 Does that mean the aggregation program ends?